 This produces an effect similar to a chorus (hence the name) of people singing: multiple voices singing the same note, each slightly out of tune.

-Chorus, like other modulation effects, typically sounds best when put after the gain-based effects and before the time-based effects in a pedalboard signal chain.
+Like other modulation effects, chorus typically sounds best when put after the gain-based effects and before the time-based effects in a pedalboard signal chain.

 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)